DevenSuji/MasteringDevOps/Terraform/Notes/Variables.md

 1. Interactive Mode
     Look at the files main.tf and variables.tf.
-    If we supply the variables in this manner then during the execution the console will promot us to type the value of the variable in an interactive mode.
+    If we supply the variables in this manner then during the execution the console will prompt us to type the value of the variable in an interactive mode.

 ```terraform: